- 1 What Is It?

 There’s many brands on the market, but of these, I’m going to highlight the following three, and I’ll explain why.

-Dr. Earth Pure & Natural Alfalfa Meal is blended with 5 types of beneficial soil microbes.
+Dr. Earth Pure & Natural is blended with 5 types of beneficial soil microbes.
 If you’re trying to build up living, healthy soil, this amendment will help!
 Guaranteed organic, you won’t have to worry about chemicals here.

-Finally, we’ve got Greenway Biotech’s alfalfa meal.
+Finally, we’ve got Greenway Biotech’s alfalfa product.
 Available in a large 15-pound bag, this provides a lot of meal for a reasonable price.
 This meal’s been fermented before drying and powdering, and is a quick-releasing fertilizer.

 All three of these are great choices.
 But in these cases, they’re probably best for smaller spaces or indoor gardens.
-The loose alfalfa meal seems to be more expensive than pelletized or cubed is.
+The loose meal seems to be more expensive than pelletized or cubed is.

 Let’s talk pellets.
 Normally, pelleted meal is used as feedstock.
 In some cases, such as reptiles, it’s also used as edible bedding.